-John Winslow received a masters degree in physical therapy and community health education from Old Dominion University, VA and a clinical doctorate in orthopaedic manual therapy from University of St Augustine for Health Sciences, FL.
-Dr. Winslow is a licensed physical therapist (PT), certified athletic trainer (ATC), orthopaedic certified specialist (OCS), and certified manual therapist (MTC).
+John Winslow received a master's degree in physical therapy and community health education from Old Dominion University, VA and a clinical doctorate in orthopaedic manual therapy from University of St Augustine for Health Sciences, FL.
+Dr. Winslow is a licensed physical therapist (PT), orthopaedic certified specialist (OCS), certified manual therapist (MTC), and certified athletic trainer (ATC).
 Over his career Dr. Winslow has trained with some of the top manual therapists in the world.
 His area of expertise is in the area of spine rehabilitation, particularly with athletes.
-He has published in the Journal of Orthoapedics and Sports Physical Therapy, Journal of Therapeutic Massage and Body Work, and Athletic Training & Sports Health Care.
+He has published in the Journal of Orthopaedics and Sports Physical Therapy, Clinical Journal of Sports Medicine, Journal of Athletic Training, Foot and Ankle Specialist, Journal of Therapeutic Massage and Body Work, Athletic Training & Sports Health Care, and the Journal of Physical Therapy Education.
 Dr. Winslow was the former director of sports medicine, physical therapy, and athletic training at Cayuga Medical Center, Ithaca, NY.
 Under his leadership Cayuga Medical Center received the Outstanding Center for Physical Therapy Award from the New York/New Jersey Physical Therapy Clinical Education Consortium.
 He was one of the founding members of the Orthopaedic Physical Therapy Residency program where he continues to teach Musculoskeletal Imaging and HVLA Thrust Manipulation.
 In 2010 Dr. Winslow was awarded the first Louis W. Munchmeyer award for clinical excellence.
-Currently Dr. Winslow is an Assistant Professor at Ithaca College where he teaches courses in clinical administration, manual therapy, and medical screening.
+Currently Dr. Winslow is an Associate Professor at Ithaca College where he teaches courses in orthopaedics, manual therapy, imaging, and medical screening.
 He lives in Lansing, NY with his wife and three sons.